CompTIA 220-1201 Guide: A+ Core 1

 Starting point Protect these chapters first Why

 already working on tickets 5.
 Troubleshooting, 3.
 Hardware, then 1.
-Mobile Devices operational readers usually need cleaner component and symptom vocabulary
+Mobile operational readers usually need cleaner component and symptom vocabulary

 If two answers both sound right